 Make in India is a campaign that Prime Minister Narendra Modi has launched on 25th September 2014 to challenge the ways India’s economy is currently working.
 The main motive behind this campaign is to make India one of the leading countries in this competitive world by promoting manufacturing within the country.
 The way that the schemes and policies in Make in India campaign have been designed, clearly depicts the bright future of the country, if followed with discipline.
 There is no denying the fact that India needs disciplined services and ‘Make in India’ promises to provide that.

 If you are starting a business in India then you might know what this campaign is all about and you also might know what particular sectors it is targeting (Click Here if you don’t know).
-But, do you have any idea what impact Make in India campaign has on the different sectors of the economy?
-Not to worry if you don’t have any idea about it.
-In this post, you will get to know the impact of Make in India projects.
+But, do you have any idea what impact Make in India campaign has on the different sectors of the economy of India?
+Well, this is the most important thing if you want to invest in Make in India projects.
 It will give wings to your investments to bring more profits.
 Now let’s have a look at how this campaign is impacting each sector:

 Impact of Make in India on Manufacturing Sector